AntonioFasano/BloomR/bloomr.md

 :   Returns the data based on the calendar of the specified country, exchange, or religion.
 Value is  a two character calendar code as from `CDR<GO>`.
 This will cause the data to be aligned according to the calendar  and including calendar holidays.
 Only applies only to DAILY requests.

-CalendarOverridesInfo
+calendarOverridesInfo
 :   (Experimental, not tested) Returns data based on the calendar code of multiple countries, exchanges, or religious calendars as from `CDR<GO>`.
-Values can be a character vector of two-character calendar codes as from `CDR<GO>`.
-This will cause the data to be aligned according to the set calendar(s) including their calendar holidays and only applies to DAILY requests. calendareOverrides
+This will cause the data to be aligned according to the set calendar(s) including their calendar holidays and only applies to DAILY requests.
-Operation
-`CDR_AND`  Returns the intersection of trading days among multiple calendars. `CDR_OR` Returns the union of trading days.
+Requires `calendarOverrides`, which is a character vector of  two-character calendar codes as from `CDR<GO>`; `calendareOverridesOperation`, which can be  `CDR_AND`  returning  the intersection of trading days among multiple calendars or  `CDR_OR` returning the union of trading days.
 That is, a data point is returned if a date is a valid trading day for any of the calendar codes specified in the request.

 Overrides
-:   (Experimental, not tested) Append overrides to modify the calculation. `fieldID` specifies  a field mnemonic or alpha- numeric, such as `PR092` or `PRICING_SOURCE`.
-Review FLDS<GO> for list of possible overrides.
-`value` sets the desired override value
+:   (Experimental, not tested) Append overrides to modify the calculation. `fieldID` specifies  a field mnemonic or alpha-numeric, such as `PR092` or `PRICING_SOURCE`.
+Review FLDS<GO> for list of possible overrides. `value` sets the desired override value

 Value
 -----
 A data frame with historical data.
-If tickers are displayed, the first column shows tickers, the second one the time series dates and the following the values of the queried fields; otherwise the columns starts with dates.
+If tickers are displayed, the first column shows tickers, the second one the time series dates and the following ones the values of the queried fields; otherwise the columns start with dates.
 Dates will also be shown as rows if `dates.as.row.names=TRUE`.
-If multiple tickers are queried they are vertically stacked respecting the order in `securities` vector.
+If multiple tickers are queried, they are vertically stacked respecting the order in `securities` vector.